MichaelCampbell-on3001/serverless-api/README.md

   - Routes should integrate with the appropriate Lambda function to perform the operation

 ### Setup
-Root URL to your API:
+Root URL to your API: [Root URL](https://2veauxjvre.execute-api.us-west-2.amazonaws.com)
 Routes:
-Required inputs:
-Returned outputs:
+- /person/add
+- /person/delete
+- /person/update
+Required inputs: Name ('String') Hobby ('String') Returned outputs: "Hello, $('User'), are you interested in learning more about $('Hobby')"?
+Input is two strings and the output is a string returning the same input.

 **Dependencies:**
 AWS: API, Dynamo and Lambda